SammySame/AStar-Galaxy-Generator/README.md

 Fully playable in web browser project made inside Godot Engine. <br>

 **[Link to the web project](https://pick65.github.io/AStar-Galaxy-Generator/)** <br>
-Click "**REGENERATE**" and move around the galaxies by pressing on them. <br>
+Click "**REGENERATE**" and move around the galaxies by left clicking on any of them. <br>
 Play around with different values for the generation.

 ## Creating galaxies

-At the beginning galaxies are generated in the grid, then for every one of them a unique random "x" and "y" coordinate offset is generated.
+At the beginning galaxies are generated in the grid, then for every one of them a unique random "x" and "y" coordinate offset is applied.
 To prevent the galaxies from overlapping, a bounding box test is done for every single one of them, and if any overlaps are found, one of the objects is deleted.